charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 [^1]: Fetch lands (like <a class="card">Wooded Foothills</a>) and shock lands (like <a class="card">Stomping Ground</a>) are prevalent in Modern.
 It's typical for a player to deal themselves at least 2 damage in the first few turns of the game.

 Zach Voss recently piloted Titan Breach to a [3rd place finish](https://www.mtggoldfish.com/deck/757022#paper) at SCG Modern IQ Columbia.
 When played perfectly, his list produces a turn-3 Titan in 22% of games on the play; on the draw, that number is 38%.

-The deck I played was a bit different.
-Matthias Hunt (of [Amulet Bloom](http://www.starcitygames.com/article/28042_Amulet-Combo-Primer.html) notoriety) pulled a pair of <a class="card">Lightning Bolt</a>s, a <a class="card">Chandra, Torch of Defiance</a>, and the <a class="card">Woodfall Primus</a> to add a set of <a class="card">Oath of Nissa</a>s.
+The list I played was a bit different.
+Matthias pulled a pair of <a class="card">Lightning Bolt</a>s, a <a class="card">Chandra, Torch of Defiance</a>, and the <a class="card">Woodfall Primus</a> to add a set of <a class="card">Oath of Nissa</a>s.
 As Matthias puts it, this isn't a control deck, and it's not a <a class="card">Through the Breach</a> deck -- it's a <a class="card">Primeval Titan</a> deck.
 With perfect play, Matthias' list (below) makes a turn-3 Titan in 30% of games on the play, and 50% on the draw.

 <table class="cardlist">
     <thead>